top of page

 About Lorrie Hall Watercolors

-Biography - Before retiring in 2023, I had a long and multifaceted career as a physical therapist, PT assistant professor, professional opera singer and opera company Executive Director, and as a volunteer art appreciation teacher and coordinator of "Art Smart" in Florida and Texas at my children's elementary schools.
+Biography - Before retiring in 2023, I had a long and diverse career as a physical therapist, PT assistant professor, professional opera singer and opera company Executive Director, and as a volunteer art appreciation teacher and coordinator of "Art Smart" in Florida and Texas at my children's elementary schools.
 Born and raised in the South (Florida and Georgia), I lived all over the US and Germany before moving to southern Oregon in 1999 and then Olympia in 2019.

 Honors - My first Art Competition entry “Puffins on the Edge” won 3rd place at the 2024 juried Thurston County Fair Art Show Watercolor Division.
 My painting “Midwinter Morning” was accepted into the Power of Color Juried Art Show and Exhibit at the Fogue Studios and Gallery in Seattle in spring 2025.
 I was accepted into the 2025 Juried Bellevue Art Museum Summer Arts Fair, the largest Arts and Crafts show in the Pacific Northwest.
+In December 2025 my watercolor "Point Wilson Lighthouse was accepted into the 2026 Collective Visions Juried Art Show.
+130 pieces were selected from 700 entries.
+I was accepted into the 2026 Peninsula Art League Juried Summer Festival.

 Memberships